veselinDoynov/silence-detecgtor/src/README.txt

 I assumed you do not use docker and that's why I did not get deeper creating Docker file with all setup or image with all installed.

+4. Tests are in "tests" folder
-4. Tests are started in the container:
+5. Tests are started in the container:
 `docker exec -it php-apache bash` cd /var/www/html
 ./vendor/bin/phpunit tests